saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 It's important for founders to understand the background of Lean Startup, since it helps evaluate the strengths and weaknesses of the various approaches around it.
 They often seem incompatible or counter-intuitive, so this history will help you make sense of it and hopefully make more informed decisions.

-As the founder of <a href="http://leanca.mp">Leancamp</a>, I've been a proponent of Lean Startup and it's related approaches since 2009.
+As the founder of <a href="http://leanca.mp">Leancamp</a>, I've been a proponent of Lean Startup and its related approaches since 2009.
 I've been lucky enough to spend time and work with some of the different leaders in the Lean Startup world.
 Here's how I've seen things go down.

 *(I originally wrote this in 2012, but updated it slightly in 2016.)*